Thank you for reading!

 By using e-ballots, both the trees and Pacifica’s bank account will thank you.
 We preserve democracy at Pacifica by making the process financially and environmentally sustainable.

-If you absolutely cannot vote electronically because you do not have an email address or cannot get online, then you can request a paper ballot from the national election supervisor using the online ballot request form or calling the election hotline and one will be mailed out to you.
+If you absolutely cannot vote electronically because you do not have an email address, or smart phone or cannot get online, then you can request a paper ballot from the national election supervisor using the online ballot request form or calling the election hotline and one will be mailed out to you.

 Pacifica tries very hard to keep accurate lists, but like all understaffed nonprofits with thousands of members, sometimes there are mistakes.
 We are making a proactive attempt this year to start early